code-with-amitk/Code-examples/Languages/Programming_Languages/c++/6-implicit-functions/Destructor/README.md

 ```

 <a name=e3></a>
-#### Calling base destructor when derv destructor has exception
+#### 3. Calling base destructor when derv destructor has exception
+> contructor base successful, destructor derv failed, How to deallocate memory allocated in base ctr
-_Question:_ if destructor throws exception at line 1, then How memory allocated in base ctr will be freed?
+- _Question:_ if destructor throws exception at line 1, then How memory allocated in base ctr will be freed?
 - [Constructor, Destructor calling Hierarchy](/Languages/Programming_Languages/c++/6-implicit-functions/Constructor/README.md)
 ```cpp
 #include<iostream>